 The BLM will continue to encourage responsible energy development on public and Indian trust lands and ensure a fair return for the use of these resources.
-Following internal Administration review and continuing Tribal consultations, a draft rule incorporating the feedback received will be released to the public as part of a formal comment period.
-At that time, the BLM will be pleased to receive detailed feedback from industry, state, local, and Tribal governments, individual citizens and all other interested parties.
-Consultation with Tribes will continue throughout this process.
+The BLM will be pleased to receive detailed feedback from industry, state, Tribal, and local governments, individual citizens and all other interested parties during the comment period for the proposed rule which is open until July 10.
+Consultation with Tribal governments will continue throughout this process.
 I am glad to answer any questions you may have.